Sainsbury’s and Nectar announce the tastiest fads for 2022 in “What the Nation Ate.”

 Families and friends gathered in December as the year came to a close to celebrate the Christmas season; it appears that there wasn’t a dry turkey in sight as customers purchased an astounding 3.5 million pots of gravy for the big day!
 Additionally, shoppers purchased more than 1 million packets of Yorkshire puddings to go with their Christmas Day meal.

-“Nectar’s Year in Review is always a moment I look forward to as not only is it great to discover my top purchases, it’s also fantastic to see the goods our customers adore and the celebrations and trends they enjoy,” said Alex Naisby, Director of Loyalty & CRM at Sainsbury’s.
+“Nectar’s Year in Review is always a moment I look forward to, as not only is it great to discover my top purchases, it’s also fantastic to see the goods our customers adore and the celebrations and trends they enjoy,” said Alex Naisby, Director of Loyalty & CRM at Sainsbury’s.

 As is customary, food and drink played an important role in the nation’s celebration of various milestones last year.
-We’re happy to have encouraged our clients to enjoy and celebrate while simultaneously helping them in choosing healthier options.
+We’re happy to have encouraged our clients to enjoy and celebrate while simultaneously helping them choose healthier options.
 I’m eager to observe how changing consumer purchasing patterns pan out in 2023!

 Tomorrow, digital Nectar customers** will have access to their Year in Review figures via the Nectar app, which will indicate if they are the #1 top buyer for a product in their preferred retailer as well as their top three most frequently bought items.